MrIsaar/Novel-Music-App/docs/_xiaodi_logs/Jiang09September2022.md

 Time estimate: 9 hours

-- Connect user account to database, and make Login & SignUp page works properly based on database.
-- Create httpFetch to support data communication in the website.
+Connect user account to database, and make Login & SignUp page works properly based on database.<br> Create httpFetch to support data communication in the website.

 - Teammates worked with:
   - ...